-This Annual Action Plan (AAP) is published in draft form and made available to the public via the City's website (Des Plaines - CDBG Plans and Reports) and in hard copy form at the Community and Economic Development department at City Hall.
+This Annual Action Plan (AAP) was published in draft form and made available to the public via the City's website (Des Plaines - CDBG Plans and Reports) and in hard copy form at the Community and Economic Development department at City Hall.

-The City of Des Plaines PY2022 CDBG AAP public comment period began on June 8, 2022, and will end on July 11, 2022.
+The City of Des Plaines PY2022 CDBG AAP public comment period began on June 8, 2022, and ended on July 11, 2022.
 Notification of this period was published in the Des Plaines Journal & Topics newspaper, and also uploaded to the City's website on June 1, 2022.
 During this time, citizens were invited to submit written comments or recommendations to the City.

-The Public Hearing is planned for June 20, 2022, at the City Council meeting to allow the public to present any questions or comments about the Annual Action Plan.
-Community and Economic Development staff will give a brief review of the CDBG Program and the purpose of the Annual Action Plan.
-The public comment period will close on July 11, 2022.
+The Public Hearing occurred on June 20, 2022, at the City Council meeting and allowed the public to present any questions or comments about the Annual Action Plan.
+Community and Economic Development staff gave a brief review of the CDBG Program and the purpose of the Annual Action Plan.
+The public comment period closed on July 11, 2022.
 No comments or inquiries have been made to date.
 Adoption of the final Annual Action Plan is planned for August 1, 2022.